ubcecon/comet-open/README.md

 # COMET Project: Developing interactive learning modules for hands-on-econometrics skills

-Welcome to the repository the COMET project.
+Welcome to the repository of the COMET project.
 This repository houses all our materials for Jupyter-based notebooks to support teaching introductory and intermediate econometrics courses.
 You can find the URL at [comet.arts.ubc.ca](https://comet.arts.ubc.ca).

 This project was made possible by the students at the University of British Columbia as part of a [teaching and learning enhancement](https://tlef.ubc.ca/) grant.